nspcc-dev/neofs-s3-gw/docs/authmate.md

 ## Issuance of a secret

 To issue a secret means to create a Bearer and (optionally) Session tokens and put them as an object into a container on the NeoFS network.

-By default, the tool creates the container with a name `auth-container` and ACL 0x3c8c8cce (all operations are forbidden for `OTHERS` and `BEARER` user groups, except for `GET`).
+By default, the tool creates a container with a name `auth-container` and ACL 0x3c8c8cce (all operations are forbidden for `OTHERS` and `BEARER` user groups, except for `GET`).

-Also, you can put the tokens into existing container via `--container-id` parameter, but this way is **not recommended**.
+Also, you can put the tokens into an existing container via `--container-id` parameter, but this way is **not recommended**.

 The tokens are encrypted by a set of gateway keys, so you need to pass them as well.

-Creation of the bearer token is mandatory, and creation of the session token is optional.
-If you want to add the session token you need to add a parameter `create-session-token`.
+Creation of the bearer token is mandatory, while creation of the session token is optional.
+If you want to add the session token, you need to add a parameter `create-session-token`.

 Rules for bearer token can be set via param `bearer-rules` (json-string and file path allowed), if it is not set,